ManApart/quest-command/src/readme.md

 * find a way to allow auto complete with tab
 * some locations can only be accessed from other locations etc
 * Story manager listens to all events, compares plot point criteria to each event to see if plot point should run
+* Do more work at startup instead of lazy init